madak88/2DPASS-MOS/README.md

 We evaluate our approach on the SemanticKITTI and Apollo datasets, achieve state-of-the-art performance on moving object segmentation by utilizing only a few (even one) LIDAR frames, without any map building or even poses.

 Using just one scan already achieves remarkable results, but this method provides the possibility to use multiple LiDAR point clouds for both training and inference to extract additional moving information.
-One sweep-based MOS (without direct motion features) can be learned by interpretating the environmen, but We improve the state-of-the-art by adapting a multi-modal learning scheme and extending it by multi-frame instance segmentation.
+One sweep-based MOS (without direct motion features) can be learned by interpretating the environment, but We improve the state-of-the-art by adapting a multi-modal learning scheme and extending it by multi-frame instance segmentation.
 To create the multi-scan version of the network, the solution provided by the [4DMOS](https://github.com/PRBonn/4DMOS) was a great help during the implementation.
 We propose semantic information usage for multi-frame instance segmentation in order to enhance the performance measures.
 Our method can benefit from the semantic information without restricting categories by applying instance segmentation only as a refinement step.